noahehall/multicloud/opensource/apache/tinkerpop.md

 hasNot() // shorthand for not(has('prop'))
 hasValue()

-////////////////// filters: predicates
+////////////////// filters: predicates basic
+// all defined on the P class
 eq() // equal
+neq() // not equal
 gt()
 gte()
 lt()
 lte()
-neq() // not equal
-test() // requires closures, dunno if supported in neptune, skipped
+between() // Between two values incl/excl e.g. hasId(between(1,6))
+inside() // Inside a lower and upper bound, neither bound is included. outside() // Outside a lower and upper bound, neither bound is included. within() // Must match at least one of the values provided.
+Can be a range or a list without() // Must not match any of the values provided.
+Can be a range or a list

 ////////////////// filters: logical
 and()